 Who Is Donald Glover?

 Called “the most prolific creator of his generation,” Donald Glover is the brain child behind the FX TV comedy Atlanta.
 He not only stars in the show but also serves as its creator, producer, director and co-writer.
-Outside of his work on Atlanta, Glover is also a rapper and stand-up comedian.
+Outside of his work on Atlanta, Glover is also a Grammy-Award winning rapper who goes by the stage name Childish Gambino and a stand-up comedian.

 AKA Childish Gambino

-Atlanta is about a young African-American man (played by Glover) who manages the career of a cousin who is an up-and-coming rapper.
-Glover is also a rapper who has released three albums – Camp (2011), Because the Internet (2013) and Awaken My Love!
+Along with his acclaimed work on Atlanta, Glover is a successful rapper who has released three albums – Camp (2011), Because the Internet (2013) and Awaken My Love!
 (2016) – all under the name Childish Gambino.
 The name was produced at random by the Wu-Tang Clan’s Name Generator.

 After earning two Grammy nominations for the 2015 awards show, Childish Gambino was nominated for another five in 2018.
 This time, he was named the winner of Best Traditional R&B Performance, for "Redbone," and delivered a soulful performance of another Awaken My Love! track, "Terrified."